 In a multithreaded architecture, such tasks might be separate threads, but the locking issues soon become very complex.
 In our single threaded architecture, there are no complex locking issues, but the background nature of such tasks needs to be explicitly coded.
 We do this by dividing the background task into small enough segments.
 At completion of such a segment we schedule a zero-second timer to schedule execution of the next segment, and drop back to the main event loop.
 Execution will then be restarted after pending network events and expired timers have been processed by the main event loop.
 Care must of course be taken to ensure that when execution returns, the processing of events or other background tasks has not rendered incorrect the state the background task needed to restart.
 However, as the processing of each background task segment is naturally atomic in a single-threaded architecture, there are fewer possibilities for bad interactions.
 Even so, the state stored by these background tasks to enable their correct restart involves some rather complex algorithms.

 3.1 DeletionTable Class

-When a peering goes down, the routing table stored in the RibIn is moved to a DeletionTable that is plumbed in directly after the RibIn, as shown in figure 2.
-The task of the deletion table is to delete all the routes that
+When a peering goes down, the routing table stored in the RibIn is moved to a DeletionTable that is plumbed in directly after the RibIn, as shown in figure 3.